XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

 ## Domain Verification ##

 Network participants are unlikely to trust validators without knowing who is operating them.
-To address this concern, validator operators can associate their validator with a web domain that they operate.
+To address this concern, validator operators can associate their validator with a web domain that they control.
 [Publishing a ripple.txt](#ripple-txt) and [setting the validator's account domain](#account-domain) allows services like [validators.ripple.com](https://validators.ripple.com) to detect the domain associated with the validator.

 ### ripple.txt <a name="ripple-txt"></a> ###